 If residents want to properly close your road, this advice will help.
-It is worth it to free up the huge space outside your house to play together.
-Or if you don’t want to or can’t close the road think about having an informal street meet.
+It is worth closing it to free up the huge space outside your house without cars to meet and play together for a change.

-To temporarily close your road, one resident on behalf of the street will need to apply 3 to 12 weeks in advance for permission for a Temporary Traffic Regulation Order from your council traffic/highways department, licensing or events team.
+To temporarily close your road formally with your council, one resident on behalf of the street will need to apply 3 to 12 weeks in advance for permission for a Temporary Traffic Regulation Order from your council’s traffic/highways department, licensing or events team.
 Find this by searching for the website page that most have.

 Councils vary a lot in structure and what arrangements they require.
 If your council wants to charge you for a road closure or has too complex procedures then you can challenge the officers and/or your local councillors.
 Basically, if there is a charge of more than £50 or so then residents usually cannot afford to go ahead, so councils have to make a choice of supporting street parties in principle.
 The Government has asked councils to make it easier to for residents to close their road.

-The council (or residents) have to consult the fire, ambulance and police who formally will need a 3 metre wide gap to get down the street.
+Your Council (or sometimes residents) have to consult the fire, ambulance and police who formally will need a 3 metre wide gap to get down the street.

-You will probably need road signs – see below.
+Road signs – you will probably need some – see below.

-This arrangement needs support of your neighbours.
-It is supported by the Government as Myths 3 and 5 on its guidance here.
+This is supported by the Government as Myths 3 and 5 on its guidance here.

 Road Closure Signs